Hyperentangled Time-bin and Polarization Quantum Key Distribution: Time-bin Sorting Circuit Operation

 \section{Time-bin Sorting Circuit Operation}

-As displayed in Fig. \ref{timebinpic}, there are three time bins which exit Alice or Bob's time-bin analyzer interferometer, each with a different exit time with respect to the pulse which entered the pump delay interferometer.
-It is imperative to be able to distinguish all three of these time bins for the HEQKD and BBM92 protocols implemented with this setup.
-The measurement of time-bin qubits using free-running, single-photon detectors alone lacks the ability to sort bases measurements when events from different time bins are routed to the same detector as in this experiment.
-It was therefore necessary to develop a circuit which could filter the events corresponding to different time bins into different electrical signals.
-We used the pump laser as a clock reference and filtered the signals from each detector based on their delay with respect to the laser clock, using an AND gate with a window width of $\sim1$ ns.
-Each time bin has a unique delay with respect to the laser clock so this enabled complete filtering of the time bins.
+As displayed in Fig. \ref{timebinpic}, there are three time-bins which exit Alice or Bob's time-bin analyzer interferometer, each with a different exit time with respect to the pulse which entered the pump delay interferometer.
+It is imperative to be able to distinguish all three of these time bins for HEQKD; even for BBM92 we need to distinguish between two time-bins since those correspond to different polarization bases in our setup.
+The measurement of time-bin qubits, using free-running single-photon detectors alone, lacks the ability to sort basis measurements when events from different time bins are routed to the same detector, as in this experiment.
+We therefore developed a circuit which could filter the events corresponding to different time bins into different electrical signals.
+We used the pump laser as a clock reference and filtered the signals from each detector based on their delay with respect to the laser clock, using an AND gate with a window width of about $1$ ns.
+Each time bin has a unique delay with respect to the laser clock (CLK), so this enabled complete filtering of the time bins.

-In the time-bin sorting circuit, each detector output was copied (using ON Semi.
-NB7VQ14M) three times and was ANDed with a copy of the clock that was delayed by the correct amount so that only events from one of the time bins was successfully transmitted through the AND gate.
-This process was executed for all eight detectors (four for Alice and four for Bob) and for all three time bins, creating 24 unique output signals (12 for Alice and 12 for Bob).
+In the circuit, each detector output was copied (using ON Semi.
+NB7VQ14M) three times and was ANDed with a copy of the laser CLK that was delayed by the correct amount so that only events from one of the time bins was successfully transmitted through the AND gate.
+This process was executed for all eight detectors (four for Alice and four for Bob) and for all three time-bins, creating 24 unique output signals (12 for Alice and 12 for Bob).